-- D. The contributions of a member and such interest as may be allowed thereon, withdrawn by him or paid to his estate or to his designated beneficiary in event of his death, shall be paid from the members' contribution fund, and any accumulated interest not so paid shall be transferred to the retirement allowance fund.
+- D. The contributions of a member and such interest as may be allowed thereon, withdrawn by him or paid to his estate or to his designated beneficiary in event of his death, shall be paid from the members' contribution fund, and any accumulated interest not so paid shall be transferred to the retirement allowance tund.
 Upon the retirement of a member, his accumulated contributions shall be transferred from the members' contribution fund to the retirement allowance fund.
-If the member dies before becoming eligible for retirement and benefits become payable under paragraph B of subsection I of section 9, his accumulated contributions shall be transferred from the members' contribution fund to the survivors' benefit fund. - E. Should a beneficiary be restored to membership, the difference between the amount of accumulated contributions originally credited to the retirement allowance fund and the portion of the total retirement allowance payments made to him which is the actuarial equivalent of such accumulated contributions, shall be transferred to the members' contribution fund and credited to his individual account therein - F. The executive secretary of the retirement system, on or after July 1 of each year, will furnish to each member of the system in service on July 1 of such year a statement showing the amount of accumulated contributions to the members' credit in his individual account in the members' contribution fund.
+If the member dies before becoming eligible for retirement and benefits become payable under paragraph B of subsection I of section 9, his accumulated contributions shall be transferred from the members' contribution fund to the survivors' benefit fund.
+E. Should a beneficiary be restored to membership, the difference between the amount of accumulated contributions originally credited to the retire- - Es.
+Should a beneficiary be restored to membership, the difference between the amount of accumulated contributions originally credited to the retirement allowance fund and the portion of the total retirement allowance payments made to him which is the actuarial equivalent of such accumulated contributions, shall be transferred to the members' contribution fund and credited to his individual account therein. - F. The executive secretary of the retirement system, on or after July 1 of each year, will furnish to each member of the system in service on July 1 of such year a statement showing the amount of accumulated contributions to the members' credit in his individual account in the members' contribution fund.